SlyHammad18/Hive/Docs/DESIGN.md

 ## Overview

-`research-assistant` is a terminal UI application that lets users run deep, multi-agent research queries against any major AI provider.
+`hive` is a terminal UI application that lets users run deep, multi-agent research queries against any major AI provider.
 A query fans out to a small team of specialized agents — one browses the web, one extracts and reads sources, one synthesizes findings, and one critiques the output.
+The agent pipeline is orchestrated by LangGraph, giving the system checkpointing, resumable runs, and clean conditional routing between nodes.

 Results include tracked citations and can be exported to Markdown or PDF.
 Users supply their own API keys for OpenAI, Anthropic, Google Gemini, and/or Ollama.
 Keys are stored locally in the OS config directory and managed entirely through the TUI — no manual file editing required.